 Water discharge by destination

-During 2016 we discharged 35,579,618 m3 of water to the environment, an increase of 11 percent.
+During 2017 we discharged 32,446,002 m3 of water to the environment, an increase of 9 percent.
 This total discharge excludes sewage, discharge of collected rainwater and waste water removed for treatment or disposal as liquid waste (which are included under ‘Waste’).
-As shown in the graph, most of this water was clean cooling water which was discharged to the natural waterways from which it was taken, reducing our net water use to 9,311 ML (restated to 10,477 ML for 2015).
+It includes some discharge of rainwater where runoff is collected and treated at several sites in North America, and therefore cannot be separately metered.
+As shown in the graph, most discharge was clean cooling water which was released to the natural waterways from which it was taken, reducing our net water use to 15,670 ML.
 We monitor the water quality of such discharges on an ongoing basis to meet local regulatory requirements and also seek to improve water quality beyond the standards required by licensing wherever possible.

 Improving our performance